wilkox/treemapify/README.md

 ```

 ![](man/figures/README-subgrouped_treemap-1.png)<!-- -->

-Note that ‘Argentina’ and ‘South Africa’ have been hidden.
-`geom_treemap_text` will hide text labels that cannot fit a tile without
-being shrunk below a minimum size, by default 4 points.
-This can be
-adjusted with the `min.size` argument.

 Up to three nested levels of subgrouping are supported with the
 `subgroup2` and `subgroup3` aesthetics.
 Borders and text labels for